anOrangeCat1/projects_sustech/Vending_Machine/README.md

-# Stimulatin an Vending Machine Using FPGA
+# Implementing an Automatic Vending Machine Using Logic Circuits

 In this project, I was responsible for logic circuit design and simulating it in Multisim.